LinkedIn Boolean Search Generator

 After Companies search gives you an account list, switch back to People search.
 The company page may tell you the account exists, but the pipeline work starts when you find the right person, qualify the account, and decide whether there is enough context to reach out.

-Sales Navigator: Use Boolean With Advanced Lead and Account Filters
+Sales Navigator Boolean With Lead Filters

-Sales Navigator Boolean search is not a different Boolean language.
-It is a richer search interface around the same basic idea: use Boolean for text logic and use filters for structured criteria.
 If you already use Sales Navigator, Boolean is useful in keyword-style fields because it can group title variations, category language, product terms, pains, and exclusions before the advanced filters narrow the list.

 A Sales Navigator lead search might use a keyword query such as (Founder OR Owner OR CEO OR "Managing Director") AND ("lead generation" OR outbound OR pipeline) NOT recruiter.
 Then the Sales Navigator filters should carry structured criteria such as geography, company headcount, industry, seniority level, function, relationship, company growth, or saved account lists.
 For account search, use Boolean for account category language and let account filters handle headcount, location, industry, and growth signals.